*This blog post contains advertising. *

 This morning, I was exhausted and the children were bored.
-I feared a complete ‘house destruction project’ if I sat on the sofa, so I decided to make hummus, following a simple recipe Charlotte from My Recipe Book published recently.
-It involved peeling the chickpeas, and despite Charlotte’s great tips to make it a quick job, I chose to put the children in charge and let them do that.
+I feared a complete ‘house destruction project’ if I sat on the sofa, so I decided to make hummus, following a simple recipe.
+It involved peeling the chickpeas, and I put the children in charge and let them do that.
 They loved it, especially when the chickpeas were flying across the room, and it took three of them an hour to go through the tin.

 I realised we had nothing to eat the hummus with and although it was delicious on its own (seriously!), I decided to make sweet potato crisps to go with it.
 That was a brilliant idea!
 The crisps take a bit of time to make, but it is straightforward and they are scrumptious.

 One sweet potato will give you a portion and the key is to get it right when you slice them.
 You need them to be 3 to 4 millimetres thick.
 Cut them thinner and they will probably burn; thicker and they will have the texture of chips.